ClemensElflein/openmower.de/content/en/docs/Overview/_index.md

 **No Perimeter Wire Needed:** Supports flexible operation across multiple mowing areas without the need for perimeter wires.

-**Low Cost:** Designed to be more affordable than mid-range commercial models.

 **Open Source:** Committed to sharing knowledge and enabling others to build their own OpenMower.

 **User-Friendly App:** The web app interface allows easy setup, control and management of the mower, from desktop or mobile phone.